-Start out by taking all dry ingredients and put them in a food processor.
-Turn on that bad boy on for 2 minutes.
+Start by taking all dry ingredients and add them to a food processor.
+Turn on for 2 minutes.
 When it is done, sift the ingredients again into a large mixing bowl and then set aside.
 I have learned that extra sifting gets any unnecessary large clumps out.

-With your kitchenaid mixer with whisk attachment, mix your room temperature eggs (you can age overnight) and granulated sugar on setting 4 for 3 minutes..
+With your stand mixer fitted with a whisk attachment, mix your room temperature eggs (you can age overnight) and granulated sugar on setting 4 for 3 minutes.
 The eggs will not seem overly foamy at this point.
-Then turn up to setting 6 and mix for 3 minutes (soft peak stage).
+Next, turn up to setting 6 and mix for 3 minutes (soft peak stage).
 Then turn up to level 8 and mix for 3 minutes.
 Stiff peaks will be formed at this point.
 You will have to shake the meringue off the whisk.

 Slowly add the dry ingredients in the meringue and start folding (macronage) until all the dry ingredients are combined.
 Your batter will be ready when you can drip a ribbon down into the bowl off the spatula and it mixes into itself within about 10-15 seconds.